DinoChiesa/Apigee-Sample-Jwt-Bearer-Token-Exchange/README.md

    You should see an appropriate rejection.

-## Deleting the Provisioned artifacts from the System
+## Clean Up

-To remove the developer, the product, and the app, and the proxy, run the cleanup script:
+After you are finished experimenting and exploring, you can remove the developer, the product, and the app, and the proxies from your organization.
+To do that, run the cleanup script:

 ```
 ./clean-apigee-entities.sh